OP-TED/ted-xml-data-converter/Conversion-Methodology.md

 From the above comparison, it can be seen that the Push Model is used when there is great similarity between the structure and order of elements between the input XML and the output XML.
 The Pull Model is used when the structures or order differ significantly.

 In this conversion XSLT, the Pull Model dominates.
 This is because:
-* Higher-level structures are significantly different between eForms and TED
+* Higher-level structures are significantly different between eForms and TED XML
 * Results of complex data expressions can be used in multiple contexts
-* Some eForms elements are mandatory, while TED equivalents may not be
+* Some eForms elements are mandatory, while TED XML equivalents may not be
 * Some TED XML structures require expression in multiple locations in eForms XML

 However, where there is a consistent and simple mapping between TED XML elements and eForms XML elements, the Push Model is used.
 This is because: